 CLA 2096.
 Approaches to Liberal Studies.
 3 Credit Hours.

 This course is designed to serve as an introduction to interdisciplinary studies in the Bachelor of Arts in Liberal Studies program and will focus on a particular facet of American culture.
 Through course readings and occasional screenings this course will trace out the key concepts and debates within a liberal arts discipline.
 This course may take a disciplinary approach (How do sociologists think about a variety of social problems?) or might look at a theme from multiple disciplines (What are the shifting definitions of stardom?).
-This writing intensive course will reintroduce students to the critical thinking, writing, and research skills that are fundamental to upper level courses in the liberal arts and should be taken within the first year of the major.
-This course is open only to students in two programs: BA in Liberal Studies and BGS in General Studies.
+This writing intensive course will reintroduce students to the critical thinking, writing, and research skills that are fundamental to upper-level courses in the liberal arts.
+Each student will undertake a well-written academic research paper, produced in stages and several drafts.
+This course is open only to students in two programs -- BA in Liberal Studies and BGS in General Studies -- and should be taken within the first year of the major.

 Course Attributes: WI